Home Page

 • On January 29, George III dies, but Prinny will not be crowned until July 19, 1821.

-• During the Season, long-time rake Jareth Darby tries to convince Eloisa Watkin, a former lover now turned lady, that he is Utterly Devoted.
+• During the Season, long-time rake Jareth Darby tries to convince Eloisa Watkin, a former lover now turned lady, that he is utterly devoted in The Unwilling Miss Watkin.

 • From August to November, Prinny seeks to divorce Queen Caroline, whom he finds detestable, by having her tried by Parliament.